-If there are potentially sharp materials which could cut you present in the contamination, these should be removed using mechanical means (with tongs, forceps, etc.) and placed in a biohazardous sharps container.
+If there are potentially sharp materials present in the contamination, these should be removed using no-touch means (with tongs, forceps, etc.) and placed in a red biohazardous sharps container.

-The surface must remain wet for the contact time indicated for the disinfectant used.
+The surface must remain wet for the contact time indicated on the disinfectant manufacturer's instructions.
 This is variable based on the product, generally from 4 minutes for quaternary ammonium wipes, to 10 minutes for spray compounds.
-Some Cavicide wipe products have a contact time of 1 min, but most are longer.
+Some Cavicide wipe products have a contact time of 1 minute, but most are longer.
 Always read the label of the product used.
 Household bleach and 70% ethanol both require a contact time of 10 minutes.
 If the surface dries, reapply the solution.
-As 70% ethanol is very volatile and dries quickly, you may wish to use it as a secondary cleaner following a 10 min application of 10% bleach.
+As 70% ethanol is very volatile and dries quickly, it may be more suitable as a secondary cleaner following a 10-minute application of 10% bleach.
 This will remove corrosive residue from the surface.

-Disposal: Dispose of contaminated cleaning products (paper towels, wipes, etc.) in a labeled biohazard bin lined with labeled red biohazard bags in accordance with campus procedure for biohazardous waste disposal.
-If your laboratory does not generate biohazardous waste, indicate this to the Emergency Operations Center when you first report the possible case of contamination.
+Disposal: Dispose of contaminated cleaning products (paper towels, wipes, etc.) in a labeled biohazard bin lined with labeled red biohazard bags in accordance with campus procedure for biohazardous/medical waste disposal.
+If the laboratory does not generate medical waste, indicate this to the Emergency Operations Center when you first report the possible case of contamination.
 The EOC will coordinate with EH&S to provide you with an appropriate bin and bags.

-Remove PPE: Remove PPE and dispose of disposable PPE in the biohazardous waste bin as you do the contaminated cleaning products.
+Remove PPE: Remove PPE and dispose of disposable PPE in the biohazard waste bin.
 Make certain to safely doff your PPE without contaminating yourself.

-Gloves: Using a gloved hand, grasp the palm area of the other gloved hand and peel off first glove.
-Hold removed glove in gloved hand.
-Slide fingers of ungloved hand under remaining glove at wrist and peel off second glove over first glove.
-Discard in designated waste container.
+Gloves: Using a gloved hand, grasp the wrist area of the other gloved hand and peel off the glove, taking care to not touch bare skin.
+Hold the removed glove in the still-gloved hand, balling it into the palm.
+Slide a finger of the ungloved hand under the remaining glove at the wrist and peel off the second glove over first glove.
+Discard in the designated biohazard waste container.
 Wash your hands in a laboratory sink with soap and water.